-To protect our clients and our staff, our office is closed at this time, and we have suspended all in-person intakes and programs.
+To protect our clients and our staff, our office is closed at this time, and we have suspended most in-person intakes and programs.
 As our staff works from home, we are continuing to reach out to, and support, the immigrant community in whatever ways we can.

-- On Saturday, March 28th, IOSC staff delivered meals, Baltimore City Schools learning packets, and multilingual Census 2020 flyers to over 40 immigrant families, feeding a total of 244 people.
+- On Saturday, March 28th, 2020, IOSC staff delivered meals, Baltimore City Schools learning packets, and multilingual Census 2020 flyers to over 40 immigrant families, feeding a total of 244 people.
 The meals were generously donated by our friends at Hightopps Backstage Grille.

 Most importantly, know that the IOSC is here!
 Email us or call the office and leave a message – we will receive it almost immediately.
 We can do virtual meetings with clients and can continue to help those in need.